 The association analysis results (pValues, effect size, etc.) are stored in a database system called OASIS (Omics Analysis Search and Information System) which I developed for searching and filtering the results along with “on-demand, real-time” generation of boxplots to aid in the understanding of the effect size and the variability of the data.
 OASIS directly calculates linkage disequilibrium (LD) from the population being studied to identify multiple, unique association signals for a genomic region.
 The system is integrated with graphical tools (e.g. LocusZoom, Haploview) for quick LD visualizations.
 Additionally, “on-demand, real-time” multi-covariate analysis is available for customized analysis conditioned on other phenotypes and/or on multiple genomic variants.

 OASIS currently allows University of Maryland investigators studying the Old Order Amish to query genetic associations for over 1200 cardiometabolic and other health-related traits for 6136 subjects.
 The fully annotated genotype database in OASIS is populated with 27 million exonic and noncoding variants from genotyping and whole exome sequencing.
 OASIS currently contains genomic, metabolomic, transcriptomic and methylomic association results.
-In the 12-month period ending June 2019, 30 thousand OASIS queries were performed by 35 University of Maryland users.
+In a recent 12 month period, 30,000 OASIS queries were performed by 35 University of Maryland users.

 A version of OASIS for UK Biobank (UKB) data was developed during 2020.
 This system contains full annotation on the 92 million imputed variants from the UKB and allows LD to be computed directly from the individual-level data on 502,520 subjects.
 The “UKB OASIS” system contains association results on over 3300 phenotypes from our own analysis and from summary statistics made available on public websites.
 Thus, when an OASIS search identifies one or more variants of interest, extensive PheWAS information is also available.